vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ```
 Append the app_registry credentials to your DockerHub registry to the bottom of the `./cf-install-values.yml` replacing with your information.
 You can copy/paste  or use the following command.

-> The repeated username is a requirement for dockerhub, this setting changes with some container registries.
+> The repeated username is a requirement for DockerHub, this setting changes with some container registries.
 Also, don't forget to add the quotes.

 >To use another container registry follow the [instructions under step 3](https://github.com/cloudfoundry/cf-for-k8s/blob/master/docs/deploy.md).